NixOS/nix.dev/source/tutorials/dev-environment.md

 Press CTRL+C to quit
 ```

-We have a running Python web application now, let's try it out using the
+We now have a running Python web application now.
-developer tools that are also included.
+Let's try it out using the developer tools that are also included.

 Launch a new terminal to start another session of the shell environment and
 follow the commands below: